This is the official homepage of the Gamera project, a framework for building document analysis applications.

 Former primary developers (these people no longer work on Gamera as part of their "day job"):

 Thanks to the following people who have contributed their time, support, feedback or code to Gamera (in alphabetical order):

-Teal Anderson, Grant Arnold, Colin Baumgarten, Tobias Bolten, Christian Brandt, Robert Butz, Lukas Cenovsky, Oliver Christen, Alexander Cobb, Georg Drees, Tim DiLauro, Robert Ferguson, Andrew Hankinson, Manuel Jeltsch, Thomas Karsten, Jürgen Killian, David Kolanus, Uma Kompella, Jonathan Koch, Jean-Francois Leon, Andreas Leuschner, David Lewis, Moritz Muras, Mark Patton, Raghu, Jason Riesa, Stefan Ruloff, Seo Sanghyeon, Marcel Schroers, Daveed Vandevoorde, Jakub Wilk, Hasan Yildiz, Jochen Zimmerman
+Teal Anderson, Grant Arnold, Colin Baumgarten, Tobias Bolten, Christian Brandt, Robert Butz, Lukas Cenovsky, Oliver Christen, Alexander Cobb, Georg Drees, Tim DiLauro, Robert Ferguson, Andrew Hankinson, Manuel Jeltsch, Thomas Karsten, Jürgen Killian, David Kolanus, Uma Kompella, Jonathan Koch, Jean-Francois Leon, Andreas Leuschner, David Lewis, Moritz Muras, Mark Patton, Raghu, Jason Riesa, Stefan Ruloff, Seo Sanghyeon, Fabian Schmitt, Marcel Schroers, Daveed Vandevoorde, Jakub Wilk, Hasan Yildiz, Jochen Zimmerman

 Gamera is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.